DataDog/hiring-engineers/answers.md

 ![Settings Window](https://github.com/dhwest14/hiring-engineers/blob/master/Metric%20monitor.png)

-In order to receive message
+In order to receive a message when one of the three events has been triggered, the syntax below can be used.
+Instead of creating three separate monitors (Alert, Warning and No Data), I combined all three in the

 ```
 {{#is_alert}} The alert threshold value has been breached.
 Current value is {{value}}. {{/is_alert}}